spartansecurity/Writeups/flareon15/chal8.md

 <img src="imgs/chal8-gdssagh.png" width="500"></br>

-Using `zsteg` on the image reveals that there is a PE executable hidden within this .png.
+Using `zsteg` on the image reveals that it contains a PE executable.

 ```Bash
 b1,rgb,msb,xy       .. file: PE32 executable Intel 80386 32-bit